-This script has been superceded by the "Lock" capability in JMRI 1.9.3 and later.
-You can directly request that JMRI lock/unlock a turnout via the Turnout Table, Routes and Logix
+This script has been superseded by the "Lock" capability in JMRI 1.9.3 and later.
+You can directly request that JMRI lock/unlock a Turnout via the Turnout Table, Routes and Logix.

 Sample script to add a button to the main JMRI application window that loads a script file

-This is an example script to pulse an output based on a fast clock.
+This is an example script to pulse an output based on a Fast Clock.

 This is an example script for invoking an AppleScript from JMRI on Mac OS X.

 This script turns off power to the layout automatically after there has been no activity on the layout for a specified amount of time.
 (Activity is detected by monitoring block occupancy detectors.)
-It is intended to be run from the startup preferences.
+It is intended to be run from the Start-up Preferences.

-This is an example script for a JMRI "Automat" in Python It listens to two sensors, running a locomotive back and forth between them by changing its direction when a sensor detects the engine.
+This is an example script for a JMRI "Automat" in Python.
+It listens to two sensors, running a locomotive back and forth between them by changing its direction when a sensor detects the engine.
 You need to set the speed of the engine using a throttle.

-This is an example script for a JMRI "Automat" in Python It is based on the AutomatonExample.
-It listens to two sensors, running a locomotive back and forth between them by changing its direction when a sensor detects the engine.
+This is an example script for a JMRI "Automat" in Python.
+It is based on the AutomatonExample.
+It listens to two sensors, running a locomotive back and forth between them by changing its direction when a Sensor detects the engine.

 This is an example script for a JMRI "Automat" in Python.
 It is based on the AutomatonExample.
 It runs a locomotive back and forth using time delays.

-Sample script to show how to send and receive CAN Frames
+Sample script to show how to send and receive CAN Frames.

 Sample script to show a set of JButtons that show/hide

-When this script is run, it finds all open panels(for either PanelEditor or LayoutEditor) and creates a small window with a button for each panel.
-The buttons are labelled with the names of the panels, and it's required that those names be unique.
+When this script is run, it finds all open Panels (either Panel Editor or Layout Editor) and creates a small window with a button for each.
+The buttons are labeled with the names of the Panels, and it's required that those names be unique.

-This script manages an internal sensor as a debounced version of another sensor.
-Both the on and off delays may be specified.
+This script manages an internal Sensor as a debounced version of another Sensor.
+Both the On and Off delays may be specified.